marcosgomesneto/typing-simulator/README.md

 The **Typing Simulator** plugin is tailored for live presentations or video tutorials, offering a seamless way to simulate the typing of pre-written code.
 This feature proves invaluable by eliminating the risk of typos during presentations, allowing you to focus on your speech and presentation rather than worrying about the code input.

+Did you like the extension?
+Please give me a star ⭐ on this project on github.

 ## Key Features

 - **Code Source Flexibility:** Whether your code is in an open file in VSCode or copied to the clipboard, Typing Simulator has you covered.